hanqingguo/hanqingguo.github.io/_posts/2018-03-20-Only-a-test.md

 ---
 layout: post
-title: Lamp Installation on Arch
+title: Only a test
-description: Linux, Apache, MySQL/MariaDB, PHP.
-In short LAMP, a complete Open Source solution for web-developer.
+description: This is only a simple test for posts
 image: /assets/media/Lamp.jpg
 categories: [linux]
 tags: [Arch, lamp, setup, php, mariadb, appache, mysql ]